ebshimizu/5e-monster-maker/README.md

 - {NAME} for the monster's name
 - {#d#} for computing a dice roll (e.g. {3d6})
 - {DC:STAT} for computing a Save DC based on the given stat.
 Stat must be one of: STR, DEX, CON, INT, WIS, CHA
+- {XP:[cr]} for displaying the XP of a monster with given CR (e.g. {XP:1/2} renders to 100 XP).
+You can put a + at the end to declare the total as additive to the monster's listed CR.
+These tokens mostly exist to automate part of the Mythic Actions preamble.

 ### Calculating CR